plemeri/transparent-background/README.md

 * `--dest [DEST]` (optional): Specify your destination folder.
 Default location is current directory.
 * `--threshold [THRESHOLD]` (optional): Designate threhsold value from `0.0` to `1.0` for hard prediction.
 Do not use if you want soft prediction.
 * `--type [TYPE]` (optional): Choose between `rgba`, `map` `green`, `blur`, `overlay`, and another image file.
 Default is `rgba`.
-    * `rgba` will generate RGBA output regarding saliency score as an alpha map.
+    * `rgba` will generate RGBA output regarding saliency score as an alpha map, and perform foreground color extraction using [pymatting](https://pymatting.github.io/foreground.html) if threshold is not set.
 Note that this will not work for video and webcam input.
     * `map` will output saliency map only.
     * `green` will change the background with green screen.
     * `white` will change the background with white color. -> [2023.05.24] Contributed by [carpedm20](https://github.com/carpedm20)